Location: In the north of the North Island of New Zealand.

 In a Wilderness motorhome, you can choose to book at holiday parks with powered sites and dump stations, or you can ‘freedom camp’.
 This is because your motorhome is certified as fully self-contained (with toilet, wastewater and rubbish facilities on board).
 Freedom camping is prohibited in some places so always check for signs.
 Sites on public conservation land are administered by the Department of Conservation (DOC).
 You can search on the DOC website to find a spot with motorhome access that suits you.

-In central Auckland, the easiest way to find sites to stay for the night is with the Camping NZ app from Rankers or their useful map which lists every free and paid camping location (including DOC sites) in New Zealand, or try the Campable app which allows motorhome travellers to stay at private properties around the country, getting up close to Kiwi life.
+In central Auckland, the easiest way to find sites to stay for the night is with the Campable app which allows motorhome travellers to stay at private properties around the country, getting up close to Kiwi life, and also list free camping spots and paid campgrounds.

 - Auckland tourism: aucklandnz.com/visit